Esri/Esri-Ozone-Map-Widget/README.md

 #### [cmwapi-adapter](https://github.com/Esri/Next-Century/tree/master/cmwapi-adapter)

 A set of AMD modules that can be used in conjunction with an [ArcGIS Map](https://developers.arcgis.com/en/javascript/jsapi/map-amd.html) object to interact with OWF widgets via the CMWAPI.
-These modules attach a serices of event handlers to the CMWAPI channels that translate CMWAPI messages to appropriate ArcGIS JavaScript calls via the [cmwapi](https://github.com/Esri/Next-Century/tree/master/cmwapi) modules.
+These modules attach a series of event handlers to the CMWAPI channels that translate CMWAPI messages to appropriate ArcGIS JavaScript calls via the [cmwapi](https://github.com/Esri/Next-Century/tree/master/cmwapi) modules.
 They represent the ArcGIS specific portion of a full CMWAPI implementation.

 #### [Basic Map Widget](https://github.com/Esri/Next-Century/tree/master/basic-map-widget)